About the job Head - Outcome Measurement

 People Leadership & Culture Building

-- Recruit, nurture, and retain a high-calibre multidisciplinary team (OM technical experts, data engineers/analysts, evaluation specialists, field ops, product/UX) with diverse expertise in outcome measurement and related fields.
+- Recruit, nurture, and retain a high-caliber multidisciplinary team (OM technical experts, data engineers/analysts, evaluation specialists, field ops, product/UX) with diverse expertise in outcome measurement and related fields.
+The OM team consists of ~30 members working across states and union agencies

 - Identify human resource needs of the OM team and work closely with the People & Culture team in recruitment of staff and consultants, as necessary.